nickelslol/OverFiltrr/README.md

 # OverFiltrr

 **OverFiltrr** is a webhook service that integrates with Overseerr to automatically handle and categorise media requests based on user-defined rules.
 It enhances media management by automatically approving and organising TV and movie requests according to configurations such as quality profiles and root folders.
-OverFiltrr uses genres, keywords, and age ratings gathered from Overseerr to Categorise content, making media organisation smoother and more efficient.
+OverFiltrr uses genres, keywords, and age ratings gathered from Overseerr to categorise content, making media organisation smoother and more efficient.

 ## Features

 - **Dynamic Categorisation**
   - Automatically categorises media based on genres, keywords, age ratings, and more.
-  - Exclude certain categories based on age ratings (e.g., prevent adult-rated movies from being put with childrens)
+  - Exclude certain categories based on age ratings (e.g., prevent adult-rated movies from being grouped with children)
   - Customisable rules for TV and movie categorisation.

 - **Quality Profile Management**